 The example below is an ascending channel, this is an uptrend that trades in between support and resistance levels.
 Notice that price bounces off support and resistance (in this case trend lines).
 Price continues to follow the bottom trend line and trends upward.

-Swing trading is different to day trading, it occurs over a period of a few days rather than within the same trading session.
-A swing trader will use technical analysis the same way that a day trader would, but would also look at fundamentals.
-Swing trading has the added risk of holding overnight positions that is not present in day trading.
+Swing trading strategies are different to Day Trading.
+Swing trading occurs over a period of a few days rather than within the same trading session.
+A swing trader will use technical analysis the same way that a Day Trader would, but would also look at fundamentals.
+Swing trading has the added risk of holding overnight positions that is are not present in Day Trading.